CodiTramuntana/decidim-module-cdtb/README.md

 See the [Installation](#installation) chapter to install a GitHub Action on your app that will run this validation on your CI.

+TO-DO also check that all migrations have been executed and the schema.rb does not change

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.